Article I

 Research repeatedly shows that:

-• Mental training activates the same neural pathways as actual activity,
+• mental training activates the same neural pathways as actual activity,

-• The brain learns even “in rehearsal”,
+• the brain learns even “in rehearsal,”

 This applies to athletes.

-And exactly the same applies to employees, managers, and salespeople.
+And it equally applies to employees, managers, and salespeople.

 Companies often invest in: